gagneurlab/FRASER/README.md

 > Mertes, C., Scheller, I.F., Yépez, V.A. *et al.* Detection of aberrant splicing events in RNA-seq data using FRASER. *Nat Commun* **12**, 529 (2021). https://doi.org/10.1038/s41467-020-20573-7

+## What's new

+FRASER 2.0, an improved version of FRASER that uses the Intron Jaccard Index as its splice metric instead of FRASER's previous three metrics, is now available and used by default (version 1.99.0 and above).
+The manuscript describing these changes in more detail will be available soon.

 ## Installation

 `FRASER` is an R/Bioconductor software package requiring a running